lemathou/dolibarr-mmi-modules/README.md

 Advanced shipping options for Dolibarr

 ### Features :
-Automatic management of direct receipts/shipments from the supplier warehouse using a "virtual" warehouse for direct delivery Other useful options
+* Automatic management of direct receipts/shipments from the supplier warehouse using a "virtual" warehouse for direct delivery
+* Other useful options

 ## MMISecurity
 * Num 437819
 * Repos : https://github.com/lemathou/dolibarr-module-mmisecurity
 * Version : 1.0

-Security featuress for Dolibarr
+Security features for Dolibarr

+### Features :
-Limitation for non priviliged users by a list of privileged IP Addresses
+* Limitation for non priviliged users by a list of privileged IP Addresses

 ## MMIRedmine
 * Num 437820